 The migration plan if you are already over 250 variants

 The migration is mechanical and reversible.
-Audit, instrument, patch with Fix 3, plan Fix 1, ship Fix 1, and remove the patch.
-Each step is independently shippable and rollback-safe.
-Total wall-clock for a working PDP rebuild on a single product template is typically one to two weeks.
+Total wall-clock for a single product template is typically one to two weeks.

 - Patch with Fix 3.
 Ship the JSON endpoint hydration on the affected templates first.
 This stops the bleeding in hours, not days.

 - Remove the patch.
-Delete the Fix 3 hydration once Fix 1 is confirmed working in production.
+Delete the Fix 3 hydration once Fix 1 is confirmed in production.

 The migration is also a good time to revisit whether you actually need 2,048 variants.
-Many catalogs that spill past 250 are doing so because option groups encode data that should live in metafields or in linked products.
+Many catalogs that spill past 250 are encoding data that should live in metafields or linked products.
 A vehicle fitment table with 600 entries per product is a metaobject join.
-A B2B price tier with 40 quantity breaks is a quantity rules table.
-The Shopify product selector for vehicle fitment post on this site walks through that re-architecture in depth.
+The Shopify product selector for vehicle fitment post walks through that re-architecture.

 The takeaway